My Chemical Romance: 2013–2017: May Death Never Stop You and post-breakup

+2019–present: Reunion

+My Chemical Romance regrouped in 2017, and began working together since then through a series of secret jam sessions and rehearsals.
+They announced their reunion on October 31, 2019, and scheduled a reunion show in Los Angeles on December 20.
+The show sold out almost immediately.
+Subsequent reunion shows were scheduled throughout Australia, Japan and New Zealand for 2020.
+The Los Angeles show grossed $1,451,745, with an attendance of 5,113.

-In January 2020, the group announced plans to present one, then two, then three concerts at Stadium MK (Milton Keynes, England), on the 18th, 20th and 21 June 2020, as tickets for each day sold out within minutes.
-The stadium has an (all round) capacity of 30,500 for sports events.
+In January 2020, the group announced three concerts at Stadium MK (Milton Keynes, England) throughout June 2020, as tickets for each date sold out within minutes.
 Later in the month, the group premiered a cryptic video on YouTube which ended by announcing a North American tour.
 The North American shows went on sale on January 31, 2020, and sold out in less than six hours.
-Due to the ongoing COVID-19 pandemic, all of the shows on the tour that were set to begin in 2020 were postponed to 2021, including the North American leg.
+Due to the COVID-19 pandemic, all of the shows on the tour that were set to begin in 2020 were postponed to 2021, including the North American leg.
 These tour dates were later rescheduled again to 2022.
-The tour commenced on 16 May 2022 at the Eden Project.

-On May 12, 2022, the band released "The Foundations of Decay", their first new song since 2014.

-Artistry
+The tour commenced on May 16, 2022 at the Eden Project, and concluded on March 26, 2023 in Tokyo, Japan.
+Before the tour began, the band released their first single since reuniting, "The Foundations of Decay", on May 12, 2022.
+The song was used as an opener for several dates on their reunion tour.

+My Chemical Romance headlined the When We Were Young Festival in October 2024, where they performed The Black Parade in its entirety.
+Following the festival performance, the band announced the Long Live The Black Parade tour in November, a North American stadium tour in 2025, where they would be touring in celebration of the album and playing it in full.
+The tour is centered around a fictional dictatorship known as Draag, with a storyline centered around the Black Parade alter-ego band being resurrected to appease the country's leader, known as the "Grand Immortal Dictator".
+The tour began on July 11, 2025.
+They later extended the tour into 2026, with dates in Mexico, South America, Asia, and Europe.

+Bryar died in November 2024.
+During the band's performance in Chicago during Long Live The Black Parade, they projected an image of Bryar on screen as a tribute.

-Musical style
+Musical style and influences

+Style and classification
-My Chemical Romance's music has been categorized primarily as alternative rock, emo, pop-punk, post-hardcore, punk rock, and hard rock.
-The band has also had its music categorized as emo pop, hardcore punk, gothic rock, pop rock, arena rock, glam rock, heavy metal, metalcore, rock, pop, screamo, and garage punk.

-Gerard Way has publicly rejected the term "emo", describing the genre as "fucking garbage".
-However, Way has reportedly also described the band's style as "What-else-ya-got-emo".
+My Chemical Romance are primarily known for their "goth-tinged" aesthetic, theatrical vocals, and "introspective, confessional lyrics".
+The band's music has mostly been categorized as alternative rock, emo, pop-punk, post-hardcore, punk rock, and hard rock.
+The band has also released songs that have been described as emo pop, hardcore punk, gothic rock, pop rock, arena rock, glam rock, progressive rock, heavy metal, pop, screamo, and garage punk.
+Gerard Way has publicly rejected the term "emo", describing the genre as "fucking garbage" (although he has reportedly also described the band's style as "What-else-ya-got-emo").

-Way's vocals have been described as "theatrical", and espousing "introspective, confessional lyrics".